FrontierDevelopmentLab/CUMULO/README.md

 2. use [rclone](https://rclone.org/dropbox/) for syncing it on your machine

 #### Option 2: direct download
-1. use one these download [scripts](https://www.dropbox.com/sh/6gca7f0mb3b0ikz/AACJu8tYZpREqL704LZ2XVQ9a/CUMULO/download-scripts?dl=0&subfolder_nav_tracking=1)
+1. use one of these download [scripts](https://www.dropbox.com/sh/6gca7f0mb3b0ikz/AACJu8tYZpREqL704LZ2XVQ9a/CUMULO/download-scripts?dl=0&subfolder_nav_tracking=1)

 ### File Format